 gpg --keyserver hkps://keys.openpgp.org --send-keys "$KEYID"

-If a subkey ever leaks: same flow, but revkey the compromised subkey, export, publish.
-Your identity is untouched.
-That is why we went through all of this.
+If a subkey ever leaks, it is the same flow with one extra step: revkey the compromised subkey, export, publish.
+The master never moved, so your identity is untouched.
+This is the payoff for all the ritual.

 The broader principle

-But a SaaS identity is not yours.
-The provider owns it.
-They can revoke it, they can lose it, they can be compelled to hand it over, and when they change their business model you migrate on their timeline.
-As I explored in Sovereign Infrastructure, the point of owning the root is not saving money - it is refusing to depend on systems you cannot inspect or control.
+The catch is that a SaaS identity belongs to the provider, not to you.
+They can revoke it, they can lose it in an incident, they can be served a subpoena and hand it over, and the day they pivot their business model you migrate on their clock instead of yours.
+I dug into this whole control-versus-convenience question in Sovereign Infrastructure.
+Owning the root is not about saving a few euros a month.
+It is about refusing to depend on a system I cannot open up and inspect.

-Quantum-safety is the same argument extended across decades.
-The threat model is not “a quantum computer breaks my RSA tomorrow.”
-It is “someone patient is recording my encrypted traffic today and waiting.”
-The only defence is to stop giving them the ciphertext that will eventually be cheap to decrypt.
-That means post-quantum encryption now, even though the tooling is still maturing, even though it is more work.
+Quantum-safety is that same argument stretched across decades.
+The thing I am defending against is not a quantum computer cracking my RSA next Tuesday.
+It is a patient adversary quietly recording my encrypted traffic today and betting on the hardware showing up later.
+The only counter is to stop feeding them ciphertext that will one day be cheap to crack, which means reaching for post-quantum encryption now, rough tooling and all.

-The identity you generate today should still be defensible in twenty years.
-That is the bar.
-Everything in this post is what it takes to clear it with commodity tools, in public, without trusting anyone but yourself.
+A key I generate today should still hold up in twenty years.
+That is the bar I set, and everything above is what it took to clear it with commodity tools, out in the open, without handing my trust to anyone but myself.